Financial Transparency Portal – An up-to-date document of Central Student Government’s expenditures as outlined by AR 8-015.

 Where does CSG’s money come from?

-The bulk of CSG’s money comes from a semesterly student fee of $9.19.
-Since CSG relies on a per-student fee, its revenues are heavily dependent on enrollment levels.
+The bulk of CSG’s money comes from a semesterly student fee of $9.19, of which CSG receives $7.82. $1.37 goes toward University childcare costs through the Office of Financial Aid.
+Its revenues are heavily dependent on enrollment levels.
 If enrollment drops, CSG’s revenues drop.

 Where does CSG’s money get spent?